 We're investing record levels in walking and cycling, with £2.2bn dedicated to the Healthy Streets programme in our five-year Business Plan.
 Major schemes to improve walking include the Safer Junctions programme and Liveable Neighbourhoods.

-We are embedding the Healthy Streets Approach at the heart of our decision-making - with resources available to help put it into practice.
+We're embedding the Healthy Streets Approach at the heart of our decision-making - with resources available to help put it into practice.

 Pedestrian Comfort Guidance

-PCG is a tool that helps us assess whether pavements are wide enough for the number of pedestrians who use them.
+The Pedestrian Comfort Guidance is a tool that helps us assess whether pavements are wide enough for the number of pedestrians who use them.

 Pedestrian Environment Review System